ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

+🏖️🏖️🏖️ We are open Monday Labor Day -- all weekend too 🏖️🏖️🏖️

 🗿🗿🗿 Human Declarers Only!
 Your Robot partner and you switch places, making you Declarer when your side wins the Auction. 🗿🗿🗿

-🎵 🎵 🎵 Alert!
-Players with robots will switch places if the robot wins the auction -- no rest for you! 🎵 🎵 🎵

 👨‍⚖️👨‍⚖️👨‍⚖️ Director here!
 How can I help? 👨‍⚖️👨‍⚖️👨‍⚖️